zesherk/react-use-animated-state/README.md

 ## Basic Usage

-Use can use `useAnimatedState` exactly as `React.useState` is used, the main difference is that `useAnimatedState` returns an extra style object that needs to be passed down to the component that is being animated.
+Use can use `useAnimatedState` exactly as `React.useState` is used; the main difference is that `useAnimatedState` returns an extra style object that needs to be passed down to the component that is being animated.

 ```jsx
 import { useAnimatedState } from "react-use-animated-state";